1892 United States presidential election in West Virginia

 The 1892 United States presidential election in West Virginia took place on November 8, 1892.
 All contemporary 44 states were part of the 1892 United States presidential election.
-West Virginia voters chose six electors to the Electoral College, which selected the president and vice president.
+State voters chose six electors to the Electoral College, which selected the president and vice president.

 West Virginia was won by the Democratic nominees, former President Grover Cleveland of New York and his running mate Adlai Stevenson I of Illinois.
-This would prove the last occasion West Virginia voted Democratic in a presidential election until 1912.
+This would prove the last occasion West Virginia voted Democratic in a presidential election until Woodrow Wilson would win the state in 1912.